 What is artificial grass?
 It’s a great way to maintain a healthy-looking lawn without watering.
 With a onetime installation, you avoid all the future costs and hassles of irrigation and weeding.
 Plus, you get the guarantee that your lawn will look good no matter what.
 Keep reading for more information on installing artificial grass.

 Artificial Lawn Installation

-Apply a base layer of ?” of crushed stone for lasting stability.
+Apply a base layer of crushed stone for lasting stability.
 Compact and smooth your base layer with a vibrating plate or roller.
 Give the area a slight grade, sloping away from your house to improve drainage.

-Now it’s time for installing.
+Now it’s time for installation.
 Artificial grass is usually sold and delivered in rolls.
 Unroll your grass and leave it flat on the ground for at least two hours, or overnight.
 This acclimation process allows the turf to settle and prevents future creasing.
 It also makes it easier to bend and work with.

-Once you’re satisfied with placement, start securing the turf with nails or landscape staples.
+Once you’re satisfied with the placement, start securing the turf with nails or landscape staples.
 In places where two sheets of turf overlap, cut them so that they meet flush with each other.
 Then fold both sides back and lay down a strip of seaming material along the space where they meet.
-Apply a weather resistant adhesive to the material, and fold the turf sections back over it.
+Apply a weather resistant adhesive to the material and fold the turf sections back over it.
 Secure both sides with nails or staples.

 Cut the edges of the turf to the shape you want.
 To keep the turf in place, lay a decorative border around the outside or secure it with stakes every 12 inches (31 cm.).
 Finally, fill the turf to give it weight and keep the blades upright.
 Using a drop spreader, deposit the in-fill of your choice evenly over the area until no more than ½ to ¾ inch (1 cm.) of grass is visible.
 Spray the whole area with water to settle the in-fill.